Bertrand Traoré: Loan to Ajax

 On 12 August 2016, Traoré signed a new three-year contract with Chelsea and joined Ajax on loan for the 2016–17 campaign, which reunited him with former Vitesse manager, Peter Bosz.
 On the following day, Traoré made his league debut off the bench, replacing Kasper Dolberg in a 2–2 home draw against Roda JC.
 On 16 August, Traoré made his first start in a Champions League play-off round against Rostov, a 1–1 draw.

 On 15 September, Traoré scored his first Ajax goal in a Europa League group stage tie against Panathinaikos, scoring Ajax's equaliser in a 2–1 win.
 Just over a week later, he scored his first league goal in a 5–1 win over PEC Zwolle.

 On 3 November 2016, Bosz criticised Traoré in an interview stating that there's "nothing wrong with his attitude, but his form is not good".

-Traoré scored four goals in the 2016–17 UEFA Europa League, including two goals in the first leg of the semi-final against his future club Olympique Lyonnais.
+Traoré scored four goals in the 2016–17 UEFA Europa League, including two goals in a 4–1 victory in the first leg of the semi-final against Lyon.
 He played every minute of the final, with Ajax losing to Manchester United 2–0.

 Lyon

-On 26 June 2017, Traoré signed for Ligue 1 side Olympique Lyonnais on a five-year contract for an initial transfer fee of €10 million (£8.8 million), plus potential add-ons.
+On 26 June 2017, Traoré signed for Ligue 1 club Lyon on a five-year contract for an initial transfer fee of €10 million (£8.8 million), plus potential add-ons.
 Chelsea reportedly inserted a buy-back clause into Traoré's contract and would receive 15 per cent of any profit made by Lyon on the fee should they sell Traoré in the future.
 Chelsea would also have first refusal should Traoré move again.

 In his first season in France, Traoré formed an attacking trio with Mariano Díaz and Memphis Depay, all of whom reached double figures in league goals.
 He was sidelined with knee ligament injury from November 2017 until January, when he returned and scored a free kick for the reserve team in a 3–2 home loss to SC Schiltigheim in the fourth tier.

 In the 2020 Coupe de la Ligue Final on 31 July, the last match in the competition, Traoré was the only player to miss in the penalty shootout as Paris Saint-Germain won 6–5 after a goalless draw; his attempt was saved by Keylor Navas.